Lighthouses of Northern Cyprus

 - 1994.
 Active; focal plane 19 m (58 ft); three white flashes every

 20 s.
-7 m (23 ft) square cylindrical steel skeletal tower with gallery,
+7 m (23 ft) square cylindrical skeletal tower with gallery,

 mounted atop a 1-story building.
-Skeletal tower painted with red and
+Skeletal tower colored with red and

 white horizontal bands.
-No photo of the building is available, and Bing's satellite view does not reveal the tower.
+Bing's satellite view does not reveal the tower.
 Girne

 (Kyrenia) is the principal port on the north coast of Cyprus; ferries